-Under the Serati Agreement, "Cause" means: (i) Ms. Serati's misconduct that interferes with or prejudices the proper conduct of the business of the Company or any affiliate or which may reasonably result in harm to the reputation of the Company or any affiliate; (ii) Ms. Serati's commission of an act materially and demonstrably detrimental to the good will of the Company or any affiliate, which act constitutes gross negligence or willful misconduct by Ms. Serati in the performance of her material duties to the Company or any affiliate; (iii) Ms. Serati's commission of any act of dishonesty or breach of trust resulting or intending to result in material personal gain or enrichment of Ms. Serati at the expense of the Company or any affiliate; (iv) Ms. Serati's violation of certain covenants relating to confidentiality, non-hiring of employees, non-solicitation of customers and non-competition; (v) Ms. Serati's conviction of a misdemeanor (involving an act of moral turpitude) or a felony; (vi) Ms. Serati's disobedience, insubordination or failure to discharge her duties; (vii) Ms. Serati's suspension by the Internal Revenue Service from participation in the Electronic Filing Program; (viii) the inability of the Company or any affiliate to participate, in whole or in part, in any activity subject to governmental regulation as the result of any action or inaction on the part of Ms. Serati's disability plan maintained by the Company for executives of the Company.
+Under the Serati Agreement, "Cause" means: (i) Ms. Serati's misconduct that interferes with or prejudices the proper conduct of the business of the Company or any affiliate or which may reasonably result in harm to the reputation of the Company or any affiliate; (ii) Ms. Serati's commission of an act materially and demonstrably detrimental to the good will of the Company or any affiliate, which act constitutes gross negligence or willful misconduct by Ms. Serati in the performance of her material duties to the Company or any affiliate; (iii) Ms. Serati's commission of any act of dishonesty or breach of trust resulting or intending to result in material personal gain or enrichment of Ms. Serati's commission of any act of dishonesty or breach of trust resulting or intending to result in material personal gain or enrichment of Ms. Serati's the expense of the Company or any affiliate; (iv) Ms. Serati's violation of certain covenants relating to confidentiality, non-hirring of employees, non-solicitation of customers and non-competition; (v) Ms. Serati's conviction of a misdemeanor (involving an act of moral turpitude) or a felony; (vi) Ms. Serati's disobedience, insubordination or failure to discharge her duties; (vii) Ms. Serati's suspension by the Internal Revenue Service from participation in the Electronic Filing Program; (viii) the inability of the Company or any affiliate to participate, in whole or in part, in any activity subject to governmental regulation as the result of any action or inaction on the part of Ms. Serati; or (ix) Ms. Serati's death or total and permanent disability.
+The term "total and permanent disability" will have the meaning ascribed thereto under any long-term disability plan maintained by the Company for executives of the Company.